 Obvious Wear and Tear: Finally, we’d recommend looking for obvious stains are signs of wear and tear.
 While you can’t judge a book by its cover with mechanical parts.
-Signs of water stains or signs of dirt and debris accumulation are a pretty good indication of how well-serviced systems have been.
+Signs of water stains or signs of dirt and debris accumulation are pretty good indication of how well serviced systems have been.

 As you can see with our example system, the flue is showing visible signs that it has had moisture in it.
 Additionally, you can see signs of leaking below the furnace.

 While these don’t necessarily require replacement, if your client is really interested in a home for the long run, this can be a predictable expense and something to proactively include in a negotiation.

 At Homesense, we service all over the Indianapolis area, including popular suburbs like Carmel and Fishers.

 Should you have any questions on an inspection report, or want to investigate an HVAC issue for your clients, don’t hesitate to call us at 317.670.0171.